gregr/dbKanren/README.md

 * evaluation
   * relational computation is performed in the context of a logic environment
-    * logic environments are introduced by query, relation, and fresh bodies
+    * logic environments are introduced by query and relation
+    * logic environments are extended by fresh
   * query and other term computation is performed in the context of Racket
     * Racket environments are embedded in logic environments by `use`
     * can only occur during forward/bottom-up computation (ground variables)
-  * begin query top-down for non-bulk pruning while non-branching/terminating
-    * mode inference with simple termination checking?
-      * up front or just in time?
-  * continue query bottom-up for bulk-efficient joins if safe/terminating
+  * query evaluation
-  * finish any remaining unsafe or branching portion of a query top-down
+    * precompute relevant persistent/cached safe relations via forward-chaining
+    * safe/finite results loop (mostly backward-chaining)
+      * prune search space top-down to shrink scale of bulk operations
+        * expand recursive relation calls while safe
+          * safety: at least one never-increasing parameter is decreasing
+            * this safety measure still allows polynomial-time computations
-    * may return constrained, unground results
+            * may prefer restricting to linear-time computations
+            * or a resource budget to limit absolute cost for any complexity
+          * track call history to measure this
+          * recursive calls of exactly the same size are considered failures
+        * keep results of branching relation calls independent until join phase
+      * maintain constraint satisfiability
+        * cheap first-pass via domain consistency, then arc consistency
+        * then global satisfiability via search
+          * choose candidate for the most-constrained variable
+            * maybe the variable participating in largest number of constraints
+          * interleave search candidate choice with cheap first-pass methods
+      * perform the (possibly multi-way) join with lowest estimated cost
+      * repeat until either all results computed or only unsafe calls remain
+    * perform unsafe interleaving until finished or safe calls reappear
       * like typical miniKanren search
-  * maintain constraint satisfiability during query
-    * cheap first-pass via domain consistency, then arc consistency
-    * then global satisfiability via search, interleaving with cheap methods
+      * if safe calls reappear, re-enter safe/finite results loop

 * lazy population of text/non-atomic fields
   * equality within the same shared-id column can be done by id